 6. Protect the valuables | Portable electronics, jewelry, spare keys, wallets, etc. are all valuables that need to be protected when showing your home.
 Keep these things in drawers or closets so they don’t become easy targets for dishonest people.

 Selling your home can be hectic enough without having to deal with criminal activity.
 Don’t allow your home to be an easy target.
-Follow these tips for better protection.
+Follow these tips for better protection with home security companies.